 Elementary Talented Program music assessment requirements

-The music assessment is a two part assessment.
-Students must perform two prepared pieces.
+The music assessment is a two-part assessment.
+For the performance portion of the assessment, students must perform two prepared pieces.
 If the student is not prepared to perform two pieces, they will not be allowed to perform.
-We strongly suggest that you ask the campus music teacher to help you select music that will show your student’s strongest musical skills.

-- Songs learned in private music lessons, school music class, church choir, or civic group are appropriate
+Songs learned in music class, church choir, or civic group are appropriate.

-- If needed, an accompanist will be provided for you (sheet music must be provided for the accompanist)
+If needed, an accompanist will be provided for you (families must provide sheet music for the accompanist).

 The second part of the assessment is done in a classroom setting by grade level.
 There is no home preparation for this part of the assessment.
 This assessment enables the teacher to observe how well a student matches pitch, learns rhythmic and melodic patterns, and their ability to perform short musical phrases as a harmony part or as an accompaniment part.
 This assessment is conducted by a panel of four elementary music teachers.

 Private lesson teachers or campus music teachers may provide a recommendation letter on behalf of the student.
-Recommendation letters should be brought to the assessment and will be collected as you check in.
+Recommendation letters should be brought to the audition and will be collected as you check-in for the assessment.